- BIOGRAPHY & AUTOBIOGRAPHY / Criminals & Outlaws

 Since as early as the 1700s, New Orleans has been a city filled with sin and vice.
 Those first pioneering citizens of the Big Easy were thieves, vagabonds and criminals of all kinds.
 By the time Louisiana fell under American control, New Orleans had become a city of debauchery and corruption camouflaged by decadence.
 It was also considered one of the country's most dangerous cities, with a reputation of crime and loose morals.
 Rampant gambling and prostitution were the norm in nineteenth-century New Orleans, and over one-third of today's French Quarter was considered a hotbed of sin.
 Tales in this volume include that of the notorious Axeman who plagued the streets of the Crescent City in the early 1900s and Kate Townsend, a prostitute who was murdered by her own lover, a man who later was awarded her inheritance.

-The 1868 St. Bernard Parish Massacre: Blood in the Cane Fields
+The 1868 St. Bernard Parish Massacre

 9781625858559

-As African American men gained the right to vote, white Democrats of St. Bernard Parish feared losing their majority.
-Armed groups mobilized to suppress these recently emancipated voters in the hopes of regaining a way of life turned upside down by the Civil War and Reconstruction.
-Days before the tumultuous presidential election of 1868, the parish descended into chaos.
-Freedpeople were dragged from their homes and murdered in cold blood.
+As African American men gained the right to vote, white Democrats of the parish feared losing their majority.
+Armed groups mobilized to suppress these recently emancipated voters.
+Freed people were dragged from their homes and murdered in cold blood.
 Many fled to the cane fields to hide from their attackers.
 The reported number of those killed varies from 35 to 135.
-The tragedy was hidden, but implications reverberated throughout the South and lingered for generations.
+Though efforts were made to cover up the tragedy, its implications reverberated throughout the South and lingered for generations.